The 'World's Worst' Smart Padlock Is Even Worse Than Previously Thought - Slashdot

 I'm sure this was a rhetorical question.
 (Score:1)

-They should just go with it (Score:2)
+They should just go with it (Score:5, Funny)

 Just make it a social networking program.
 You log in, everybody sees your data.
 They're already half way to being FaceBook.
 Social is where it's at.
 Nobody wants real security.
 They want companionship.
 This company could be perfectly positioned to combine a new kind of security with a new kind of social network.
 They could call it Social Security.